Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Deducing L2 bounds from the pointwise bootstrap assumptions

 \subsection{Concluding the proof of $L^2$ estimates}

-In this subsection, we finish the proof of Proposition~\ref{prop:energy}.
-We integrate the differential inequality from Lemma~\ref{lem:qtot}, together with the degenerate estimate in Lemma~\ref{lem:degen} and the idea of the Gronwall inequality to obtain $L^2$ boundedness.
+In this section, we finish the proof of Proposition~\ref{prop:energy}.
+We integrate the differential inequality in Lemma~\ref{lem:qtot}, we bound the main ``bulk'' error terms using the degenerate estimate in Lemma~\ref{lem:degen}, and we finally use the Gr\"onwall inequality to obtain $L^2$ boundedness.

 \begin{proof}[Proof of Proposition~\ref{prop:energy}] We prove this Proposition by induction on $j \leq 2N$.

 \begin{itemize}[wide, labelwidth=!, labelindent=0pt] \item We start from the \textbf{induction base case}: $j = 0$.
 This step must be carried out considering the standard stress-energy tensor $Q$ relative to the MBI theory.
 Its expression is